Here Are Answers to the Most Frequently Asked Questions About Baja Whale Watching

 Check out this cool short video on this page to see for yourself on one of our “Best of Baja’s Whale, Dolphins & Sea Lions trips.
 You will be amazed.

-What is likelihood we will be able to actually pet a whales?
+What is likelihood we will be able to actually pet Gray whales?

 While we can’t guarantee what Mother nature does….
 Bu because of the increased whale counts in Ojo de Liebre every year, their protected status, fewer whale watching boats allowed and many years of whale and human connectivity, actually petting these amazing creates, happens almost every trip.

 Check out this cool picture and how close you can get to Gray whales in Baja, Mexico in these magical protected waters.

 This amazing diverse ecosystem surrounded by water on both sides, has been coined “ Galapagos of North America”